 • Cars, parks, public spaces, bus or train stations, or abandoned buildings.

-If you are facing one of these situations and are unable to provide the necessary documents with your application, you may have up to six months to submit the required paperwork.
+If you are facing one of these situations and are unable to provide the necessary documents with your application, you may have up to three months to submit the required paperwork.
 During this time, your family can start receiving child care assistance.
-Contact your CCR&R for help or you can call the Child Care Helpline at 1-800-332-9227.
+Contact your CCR&R for help or you can call the Child Care Helpline at 1-800-332-9227

 Choosing Child Care

 If you have not already chosen an eligible, quality child care provider, it is important to find one that meets your child care needs.
-You can use your benefits at any of the following types of programs that are approved by the state and that participate in CCAP, including:
+Your benefits may be accepted at any of the following types of programs that are approved by the state and that participate in CCAP, including:

 • Licensed Child Care Centers (including before- and after-school care)